[ Home ] [ News ] [ Contact ] [ Search ] 1D Triangular well

 Usually one applies Dirichlet boundary conditions at x = 0 nm so that psi(x=0) = 0 in order to represent an infinite barrier, i.e. the high barrier prevents significant penetration of electrons into the barrier region.

-In our case, we apply Neumann (or Dirichlet) boundary conditions at x = -10 nm and x = 150 nm and let the infinite barrier be represented by the conduction band offset of 100 eV.
-Both boundary conditions lead to the same eigenenergies for the lowest eigenstates.
-Note that the wavefunctions for Dirichlet look different than in the case of Neumann boundary conditions, e.g. for n=1 the wave is bent downwards rather than upwards but psi² is identical.
+In our case, we apply Neumann (or Dirichlet) boundary conditions at x = -10 nm and x = 150 nm and let the infinite barrier be represented by the huge conduction band offset of 100 eV.
+Then, both boundary conditions lead to the same eigenenergies for the lowest eigenstates.

 The Schrödinger equation can be simplified by introducing suitable new variables and thus reduces to the Stokes or Airy equation.
 Its solutions, the so-called Airy functions, are discussed in most textbooks, see for example: